 R. W. Smith

 Sandy fields and plains, open oak forests, stabilized open dunes; sometimes in ± disturbed ground as along roadsides.
 This is a striking plant with showy yellow, red-centered flowers.
 The fruits are dull dark red, fleshy, and spineless.
-Our plants have in the past been referred to Opuntia humifusa, now recognized as a primarily coastal plain species with wholly yellow flowers (Majure, 2010, 2012).
+Our plants have in the past been referred to Opuntia humifusa, now recognized as a primarily coastal plain species with wholly yellow flowers (Majure, 2010, 2012; Majure et. al., 2017).

-Other species of Opuntia from the west and south are also sometimes cultivated in yards and sandy cemeteries, these often having more colorful flowers, ranging from yellow to pink or magenta.
+Other species of Opuntia from the west and south are also sometimes cultivated in yards and planted in sandy cemeteries; these often having more colorful flowers, ranging from yellow to pink or magenta.
 Opuntia cespitosa (and other hardy Opuntia) also seem to be favorite plants for planting in open sandy natural areas, especially near urban areas, so occasional surprises are to be expected.